Now the recipe is in a 20 minute cookbook, it probably takes me 30, as I generally don't rush too much.

 By doing this the flavours are more subtle, not so intense.
 My family love it with a lighter soy flavour.

 Shrimp paste and crispy fried shallots can be found in the Asian section of large supermarkets or Asian grocery stores.
 Shrimp paste although smells absolutely horrible raw, once cooked adds an amazing flavour to this dish.
+I never quite get to use up all my shrimp paste, so now I place teaspoons of shrimp paste on a cling film lined baking tray, freeze them, then place them in a snap lock bag until needed.
+Just defrost before using.

 So need a new mid week meal idea, look no further, this is delicious.